Edited by: Keri Stooksbury

 The Fidelity® Cash Management Account gives customers free ATM withdrawals worldwide, even reimbursing any ATM issuing fees at the end of the statement month.

 Fidelity’s website is a little misleading as a disclaimer states that a 1% transaction fee is chargeable; however, actual users have experienced that this applies only to debit card transactions, not ATM withdrawals.

 No minimum opening balances or monthly service fees apply to a Fidelity Cash Management account.

 9) HSBC Bank

 HSBC customers benefit from the bank’s expansive global network with branches and ATMs located worldwide.
 When using most HSBC-branded ATMs internationally, all customers are not charged ATM withdrawal fees; however, a foreign transaction fee of 3% would apply.

 For Performance Spend customers, fees will be reimbursed for 4 withdrawals and up to $10 per statement period on ATM surcharges incurred by other financial institutions.
-This account requires a $25 opening deposit plus a $10,000 average monthly balance across all PNC linked accounts or $2,000 in qualifying direct deposits.
-Failing that, then a monthly fee of $15 applies.
+This account requires a $25 opening deposit plus a $10,000 average monthly balance across all PNC-linked accounts or $2,000 in qualifying direct deposits.
+Failing that, a monthly fee of $15 applies.